ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 It uses the syntax `<pattern> as <variable>`.
 This is extremely handy when you want to both check a complex pattern and keep a reference to the whole thing (or a large part of it) for use in the code.

-A simple scenario: matching a sequence but also retaining it:
+A basic scenario is matching a sequence but also retaining it:

 ```python
 # example_14.py